TBDMProject/SQL-PRESTO-TECH_1/README.md

 Now open the file and **copy** the **.jar** file from the **/lib folder** and move it inside the folder of the virtual machine `/.../kafka/plugins/mongodb-connector` using a file manager ssh(es.
 CyberDuck).

 To run the connector, it is necessary to define three different configurations as JSON files to submit to the worker connector.
-- One configuration is dedicated to the first approach solution [(See File)](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/main/MongoDBConnectors/FirstApproach/mongodb_connect.json)
+- One configuration is dedicated to the first approach solution [(See File)](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/main/MongoDBConnectors/FirstApproach/mongodb_connect.json).
+This connector allow to consume the original messages streamed by kafka and store them into a single collection called "iotsimulator"
-- The second approach solution needs two different configurations to run properly [(See files)](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/tree/main/MongoDBConnectors/SecondApproach)
+- The second approach needs two different configurations to run properly [(See files)](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/tree/main/MongoDBConnectors/SecondApproach).
+In this case the connectors will read messages processed by the Kafka Stream App into two different topics.
+The mongodb1-connector will read messages from the "mqtt.main" topic and will store them into a collection called "general", while the mongodb2-connector will read messages under the topic "mqtt.measures" and store them inside the "measures" collection.

-Then for each configuration submit to the worker:
+In order to run these connectors submit to the worker for each configuration:

 ```bash
 curl -s -X POST -H 'Content-Type: application/json' http://localhost:8083/connectors -d @/home/your_configuration_name.json